makerdao/mips/MIP12/mip12.md

 MIP12c2 subproposals must contain the following three deliverables in the specification section:
 1. A risk domain team creates a risk construct for the collateral type (which should, in most cases, be based on a general risk model) and, in some cases, the results of polls that define all risk parameters for the collateral type.
-2. A security audit and risk assessment of a deployed and operational collateral adapter, medianizer, oracle security module, and executive vote code by a smart contracts domain team.
+2. A smart contracts domain team creates a security audit/risk assessment of a deployed and operational collateral adapter, medianizer, oracle security module, and executive vote code.
-3. A security audit and risk assessment of the current status of the oracle price feeds for supporting the new collateral type by an oracle domain team.
+3. An oracle domain team creates a security audit/risk assessment of the current status of the oracle price feeds for supporting the new collateral type.

  MIP12c2 subproposals have the following parameters:
 - **Feedback Period:** 0 days